 Irena Sendler’s Children

 In the collective consciousness, Irena Sendler’s children numbered two and a half thousand, those whom this Righteous lady personally rescued from the Holocaust.
 According to the research of historians and available documentation, around five hundred Jewish children were helped by Sendler and her dozen or so close associates.
 Between 1940 and 1942, she organised these activities personally.
-Between 1943 and 1944, she acted as part of the Council to Aid Jews “Żegota”.
+Between 1943 and 1944, she acted as part of “Żegota” Council to Aid Jews.

-After the War, Sendler remained in close contact with many individuals who had survived as children and also with those in whose survival she had not been directly involved.
+After the War, Irena Sendler remained in close contact with many individuals who had survived as children, including those in whose survival she had not been directly involved.
 She was important to them – perhaps because she personified those to whom they were grateful for receiving help during the War, and perhaps because she supported them in their later lives.

-As a boy, in the winter of 1944, Michał Głowiński, today a professor of literature, was taken into Father Bodeun House on Nowogrodzka in Warsaw, thanks to Irena Sendler.
-After a short time, from there, he was taken into an institution run by the Turkowice nuns.
+As a boy, in the winter of 1944, Michał Głowiński, today a professor of literature, was taken into Father Boduen House at 75 Nowogrodzka in Warsaw, thanks to Irena Sendler.
+After a short time, from there, he was taken into a facility care in Turkowice run by nuns.

-Yoram (Jerzy) Gross, a teenager, visited Anna Kukulska, in whose home at that time lived Stefan Zgrzembki (Adam Celnikier), a friend of Irena Sendler.
+Yoram Gross, a teenager, visited Anna Kukulska, in whose home at that time Stefan Zgrzembski lived.
 The boy confided in Zgrzembski that his mother, sister and brother were in hiding in Warsaw.
-Zgrzembski passed this information on to Irena Sendler and thus Gross’ family was provided with 500 złotych per month support from “Żegota”.
+Zgrzembski passed this information on to Irena Sendler and thus Gross’ family was provided with 500 zlotys per month support from “Żegota.”